 Since Rosetta Stone technology is so costly to produce, in December 2006, we were delighted to have an opportunity to apply for a subsidized production of Rosetta Stone Navajo under the auspices of Rosetta Stone’s Endangered Language program.
 In the first quarter of 2007, out of twenty applications, Navajo was one of two endangered languages chosen to be produced at a greatly reduced price.
 In October 2007, with the recommendation of the Department of Diné Education and the endorsement of the Navajo Board of Education, Navajo Language Renaissance signed a contract with Rosetta Stone to produce Rosetta Stone Navajo Level 1.
 On April 16, 2008, NLR signed a contract with Rosetta Stone to produce Rosetta Stone Navajo Level 2.

 NLR translators and editors completed Rosetta Stone Navajo Levels 1 and 2 in August 2010.
 The software includes over 400 photographs taken on the Navajo Nation in June 2009.
 The audio portions was recorded by six Navajo men and women selected by a jury of Navajo linguists.
 A comprehensive ONLINE Navajo language test based on Rosetta Stone Navajo Level 1 was completed in 2013.
 A score of 85% on this test has been accepted by ONSFA for the Navajo language requirement for the Chief Manuelito College Scholarship.
-Student workbook for both Levels 1 and 2 are currently being edited for publication and release in early 2015.
+A student workbook for Level 1 will be released in Fall 2020.